Last updated: June 6, 2022

 With situation-based exceptions in Lithuania and Latvia, it’s rare to see a citizenship by descent program be so generous in its timeline.

-Plus, the cost of obtaining Hungarian citizenship this way – or any other European Union citizenship for that matter – is incredibly affordable when you consider the true value of an EU passport.
+Plus, the cost of obtaining Hungarian citizenship this way – or any other European Union citizenship for that matter – is incredibly affordable when you consider the true value of a valid Hungarian citizenship certificate and, accordingly, an EU passport.

 For starters, having EU citizenship entitles you to travel virtually anywhere in the world.